mttcohack/Unleashing-Productivity-with-Copilot/README.md

 ## Introduction

-In this challenge-based hackathon, we will work together to create a quiz using Copilot Studio and set up a Microsoft Learn plugin in Microsoft Teams.
+In this challenge-based hackathon, we will work together to create a quiz using Copilot Studio and create an agent plugin in Microsoft Teams.

 ## Requirements